 - 6″ x 1/2″ x 1/2″ fine deburring wheel

 Note: when finding a bench grinder, the size of the grinder doesn’t matter.
 A 6″ or 8″ grinder will work, but be sure to match the wheel sizes to the grinder size!
 I recommend purchasing the bench grinder first, and then purchasing the wheels that will fit it.
-The materials listed above are the materials that I have.
-Yes, they are expensive, but all the materials listed above will last a long time.
-I have been using the same bench grinder and wheels for three years now, and expect to use them for another year at least!
+Yes, the materials are expensive, but all the materials listed above will last a long time.
+I have been using the same bench grinder and wheels for three years now, and expect to use them (wheels) for another year at least!